Wells-next-the-Sea: Geography

 The town has long thrived as a seaport and is now also a seaside resort with a popular beach that can be reached on foot or by car.
 (The narrow-gauge railway, built in 1976, that ran partway alongside the mile-long sea wall north of the harbour closed in 2021).
 The beach is known for its long flat terrain, abstract sand dunes, varied beach huts and a naturist area situated to the west at Holkham.
-A land-locked brackish pool called Abraham's Bosom was for many years used for pleasure boating and canoeing; it is all that remains of the West Fleet which once drained the Holkham marshes.
+A landlocked brackish pool called Abraham's Bosom was for many years used for pleasure boating and canoeing; it is all that remains of the West Fleet which once drained the Holkham marshes.
 The beach is backed by dense pine woods which are part of the Holkham National Nature Reserve.
 The woods comprise Scots pine, Maritime pine and Corsican Pine growing on sand.

 More pinewoods exist to the east of the beach over the shipping channel at an area called the East Hills.
 This can be accessed on foot at low tide though all of the tidal sands in the area are extremely dangerous due to the speed and currents of the rising tide.
 It is not advisable to cross the channel without detailed local knowledge.

 The majority of shops and other such businesses are now found on Staithe Street but up to the 1960s commercial premises were also to be found along High Street which continues south towards St Nicholas's Church.
 The church burned down after a lightning strike in 1879; the exterior shows the original stonework, but the interior, while light and airy, lacks stained glass, once found.
 The Victorian bench ends are worth a look.
-John Fryer, Captain Bligh's sailing master on HMS Bounty was born at Wells, and is buried in the churchyard.
+John Fryer, Captain Bligh's sailing master on HMS Bounty, was born at Wells and is buried in the churchyard.
 His gravestone is in the church porch.